DC Angel Investors: Hidden Tips for Startup Success

 These relationships often translate into valuable partnerships or collaborations that can significantly boost your startup’s growth trajectory.
 For instance:

-- Mentorship: Many DC angel investors engage actively with their portfolio companies by offering guidance based on years of experience.
+- Mentorship: Many DC angel investors actively engage with their portfolio companies, offering guidance based on years of experience.

 - Referrals: Investors frequently introduce startups to key contacts within their networks who may be interested in your product or service.